top of page

 About the Baker

-At the onset of the Frenchman’s bakery was Mathieu’s love for French bread (exacerbated by 20 years of expatriation in the US), and his affinity for cooking.
+In France, the village baker is a mysterious fellow.
+On the one side, nobody knows him because he is working and sleeping at odd hours.
+On the other side, everyone eats his bread every day and talks about it all the time.
+At the onset of the Frenchman’s bakery was Mathieu’s love for French bread (exacerbated by 20 years of expatriation in the US).
 There was also a deep-seated childhood fascination for the village bakers.
-In 2018, after he graduated from culinary school, he figured it would be a good idea to spend some time in the old country and work in a “boulangerie” or bakery.
-Finally, he was able to meet with those French bakers, as he worked alongside and learned from them.
-It turned out to be as rewarding and fun as he hoped it would be.
+In 2018, after he graduated from culinary school, he figured it would be a good idea to spend some time in the old country and work in a “boulangerie”, french for bakery.
+Finally, he was able to hang out with those French bakers.
+And it turned out to be as rewarding and fun as he hoped it would be.
+Now that he finally opened his own bakery, Mathieu strives to replicate the techniques he has learned in France.
+He hopes that his bread and croissants will help him and his family, find their way in their new Adirondack community.
+Continuing on a long tradition, he works and sleeps at odd hours, working those recipes he loves, secretly hoping the french bakers would approve.